 Sometimes defending a dividend track record can become a burden, so at the end of the day what matters is the business model.

 History shows that the best dividend stocks (in the US and the UK) are those that have a payout ratio below 70% of the earnings.

 Make sure you analyze correctly and focus on future growth, not on the current yield.
 Be careful at picking stocks with a high yield.

 The complete list of the best British dividend stocks:

-We believe our list differs from others: we have included many companies from outside the FTSE 100, and more are likely added in the future.
+We believe our list differs from others: we have included many UK dividend stocks from outside the FTSE 100, and more are likely added in the future.
 The article is a work in progress.
 As we dig deeper into smaller and lesser-known companies, the article gets updated.

 The list below is not a recommendation to buy the 45 companies mentioned.
 Please do your own due diligence as many of the companies surely will perform poorly over the next decade(s).
 This is the nature of the market!

 Admiral is mainly an insurance company and secondly a price comparison company (they own several price comparison sites).
 It’s still controlled by the founders.